b1ndark/project5/README.md

 - #### Product Detail Page

   - Once the product is selected, the User is presented with the detailed product.
-  - **Edit** and **Delete** buttons are only available if User is logged in as an Admin.
+  - **Edit** and **Delete** buttons are only available if User logged in is the Admin.
   - The product is presented with the brand, model, image of the product, main features, rating, price and a detailed information about it.
-  - Also reviews are available on each product, everybody can read the reviews but **only** logged in Users can write a review.
+  - Also, reviews are available on each product, everybody can read the reviews but **only** logged in Users can write a review.

     ![image](assets/readme/features/pages/product_detail.webp "Products detail page")

 - #### Add product page

-  - Only Admin can add new products.
+  - **Only** Admin can add new products.
-  - Once in the Product Management which can be accessed through the **Account** menu, a add product form is displayed for the Admin to fill.
+  - Once in the **Product Management** which can be accessed through the **Account** menu, a add product form is displayed for the Admin to fill.

     ![image](assets/readme/features/pages/add_product.webp "Add product page")

-  - If submited and no product image is selected, the form will add a default one automatically.
+  - If submitted and no product image is selected, the form will add a default image automatically.
-  - And you will also get a successfull notification.
+  - And you will also get a notification confirming it.

     ![image](assets/readme/features/notifications_confirmations/add_product_notification.webp "Add product notification")

 - #### Edit Product Page

   - Available only as an **Admin**, once in the product detail if logged in as Admin you will have access to **Edit** button.
-  - If clicked the Admin is taken to Edit product page where will be able to update the product such as price
+  - If clicked the Admin is taken to Edit product page where the Admin will be able to update the product, like for example the price.

     ![image](assets/readme/features/pages/edit_product.webp "Edit product page")

-  - If updated and submited the Admin will have a notificaion.
+  - If updated and submitted a notification will be displayed confirming it.

     ![image](assets/readme/features/notifications_confirmations/edit_product_notification.webp "Edit product notification")